 The ride-hailing major has launched a new campaign for Uber Auto, which also aims to empower riders with seamless shared mobility solutions.
 The company also launched an Uber Moto campaign for youth with convenient doorstep pickup to help them save time from the arduous commute and use that time to up-skill themselves.

-, the intercity travel segment has a lot of potential in India which remains untapped.
+According to Parameswaran, the intercity travel segment has a lot of potential in India which remains untapped.
 “One of the biggest challenges in our country is travelling between cities.
 That has not been addressed by ride-sharing in its entirety.
 In fact, all the ride-sharing platforms put together is a very small percentage of that market.
 Lucknow to Kanpur, Lucknow to Allahabad… it is a huge opportunity by itself.
 Those will be important parts of the expansion strategy,” he observed.

 Edited excerpts from the interview:

 The name of the show is very appropriate, Riders in the storm, drivers in the storm, but 2019 has been a difficult year not just for Uber here in India but for Uber globally as well.
 In Q3 while the losses have come down to about $1.2 billion versus what you saw in Q2 which was about $5 billion, there are question marks on whether you are going to be able to globally achieve the target of attaining profitability by 2021.
 Sum up the year for us?

 It has been quite the year but I have to say quite the year in a positive way particularly as it leads to the India and South Asia business.